Contents:

 Peace Dollar (1921-1935)

+How much is a real silver dollar worth of this kind?
 Peace dollars can cost from $30 to $150 for common dates in circulated condition.
-Rare dates and high-grade examples can reach several thousand dollars.
+Rare dates and high-grade examples can reach thousands.

 Factors of Value: Condition, mint mark, rarity of specific dates.